turningpoint1988/WSCNN/README.md

 The trainval.prototxt is for training RC-CNN, and the deploy.prototxt is for testing RC-CNN.

 ## Data preparation for WSCNN
-In the WSCNN/ directory, the script wscnn.py, which also incorparates the reverse-complement mode, is for tranforming DNA seqences to the weakly-supervised data format whose data shape is N*C*H*W (N denotes the number of bags, and C (=4) denotes four channels, and H denotes the number of instances per bag, and W denotes the length of instnces).
+In the WSCNN/ directory, the script wscnn.py, which also incorparates the reverse-complement mode, is for tranforming DNA seqences to the weakly-supervised data whose size is N * C * H * W (N denotes the number of bags, and C (=4) denotes four channels, and H denotes the number of instances per bag, and W denotes the length of instnces).

 + Usage example:
 	```